 When I first started the Blind Pig the only internet service available in my area was dial up.
-Almost 5 years later-there still isn't much of a choice-only 2 options: dial-up or satellite.
+Almost 5 years later-there still isn’t much of a choice.

 Our county is ahead of most parts of Appalachia-we have fiber optic high speed that services all of our schools-including the local community college.
 And if you’re lucky enough to live along the lines between the schools-guess what you can have it too!